-The indigenous people believe that this is the place where the world was created – Klyuchevskaya Sopka (4750 m).
-The sacred eminence is the highest mountain of Kamchatka and the highest active volcano in Euroasia, declared as one of the Seven Wonders of Russia in 2014 as well a UNESCO Heritage Site.
+One of the most spectacular between the best volcano hikes.
+The indigenous people believe that this is ‘the place where the world was created’ – Klyuchevskaya Sopka (4750 m).
+The sacred eminence is the highest mountain of Kamchatka and the highest active volcano in Eurasia declared as one of the Seven Wonders of Russia in 2014 as well a UNESCO Heritage Site.

 With its ice cap surrounded by dead valleys, moss forests, mineral springs and geysers, Klyuchevskaya Sopka is a graceful “white lady” and the volcanic queen of Russia.
 It consists of one central crater (600 m in diameter), which is completely filled with lava and scoria, and more than 90 lateral craters and cones on the lower slopes.
 Since 1967, she has been continuously active along with her sister-volcanoes of Bezymianny, Karymsky, Tolbachik, Shiveluch, and Kizimen.